Steps for getting a visa to teach in China

 Avoiding visa hassles

 Don't leave home without a Z visa in your passport.
-The Z visa is the only legal working visa.
+The Z visa is the only legal working visa for China.

 There could be processing delays at the provincial government office (Step 3) or at the embassy or consulate (Step 4).
 That's why it's important to allow plenty of time to get your visa organized.